mgurley/inav/README.md

 ## Download the software (Step 1)
 <ol>
-  <li>Download and unzip the <a href="http://cloud.github.com/downloads/mgurley/inav/inav.zip">installation folder.</a>  It contains the following folders and files</li>
+  <li>Download and unzip the <a href="http://cloud.github.com/downloads/mgurley/inav/inav.zip">installation directory.</a>  It contains the following directories and files</li>
   <ol>
-    <li>A folder named 'psc' containg the files 'psc.war', 'psc_install.doc' and a folder named 'conf-samples'.</li>
+    <li>A directory named 'psc' containg the files 'psc.war', 'psc_install.doc' and a directory named 'conf-samples'.</li>
-    <li>A folder named 'inav' containg the file 'inav.war' and a folder named 'conf-samples'.</li>
+    <li>A directory named 'inav' containg the file 'inav.war' and a directory named 'conf-samples'.</li>
-    <li>A folder named 'inav_cas_callback' containing the file 'inav_cas_callback.war'.</li>
+    <li>A directory named 'inav_cas_callback' containing the file 'inav_cas_callback.war'.</li>
-    <li>A folder named 'cas' containing the ESUP CAS server.</li>
+    <li>A directory named 'cas' containing the ESUP CAS server.</li>
   </ol>
 </ol>